Spencer Steer Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

+- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.01 team ERA ranked 20th among all league pitching staffs.
+- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).

 - Cubs pitchers combined to surrender 207 total home runs at a rate of 1.3 per game (third-most in the league).